National Science Foundation

 Grant in 2016

-BioSignal Analytics is a healthcare technology company based in Philadelphia, Pennsylvania, focused on enhancing healthcare quality through automated interpretation technology.
-Utilizing machine learning algorithms, the company has developed a decision-support tool that integrates seamlessly into the clinical workflow of neurologists.
-This tool leverages extensive big data resources to train advanced models that can self-organize information and uncover underlying patterns.
-As a result, it provides healthcare professionals with real-time alerts for seizure detection, aiming to improve patient outcomes and streamline the diagnostic process.
+BioSignal Analytics is a healthcare technology company headquartered in Philadelphia, Pennsylvania, focused on enhancing healthcare quality through automated interpretation technology.
+Utilizing advanced machine learning algorithms, the company has developed a decision-support tool that integrates seamlessly into the clinical workflow of neurologists.
+This tool leverages extensive big data resources to train sophisticated models that can self-organize information and uncover underlying patterns.
+By providing real-time seizure detection alerts, BioSignal Analytics aims to support healthcare professionals in delivering timely and effective patient care.

 Dynalene